 Professional bodies, institution or funding organisation, including the Australian Code for the Responsible Conduct of Research may require measures to maintain the confidentiality of research data and primary materials by protecting the data from unauthorised access and use.

-See Curtin’s Research Ethics for more information.
+See Curtin’s Research Standards for more information.

 This classification will determine: